 I don’t particularly enjoy talking about my feelings, not unless there’s a punch line involved.
-I am happy to express my emotions in the context of a good joke or self deprecation, but the second we cross into “oh wait, she’s serious” territory I awkwardly start to panic.
-My brain clamors as the other person’s expression turns serious and their head starts sympathetically tilting toward one side.
+I am happy to express my emotions in the context of a good joke or self-deprecation, but the second we cross into “oh wait, she’s serious” territory I awkwardly start to panic.
+My brain clamors as the other person’s expression turn serious and their head starts sympathetically tilting toward one side.
 Quick!
 Think of the next logical subject change!
-Uhhhh….Zach Efron!
+Uhhhh….
+Zac Efron!

 Seven years later I am comfortable writing about my feelings, but there was a time when I didn’t have the words to describe my grief even privately.
-In those early days the only tool I had for self expression was my camera.
+In those early days, the only tool I had for self-expression was my camera.

-You want to know how I’m feeling?
-Look, this is how I’m feeling.
+"You want to know how I’m feeling?
+Look, this is how I’m feeling."

 To this day when I feel so depressed and/or anxious that I can’t put together a coherent sentence, I turn to my camera.
 The results almost always channel my mother in one way shape or form.